logo

 1888

-Land in the eastern suburbs district of Sydney was dedicated as Botany Cemetery.
-Bunnerong Cemetery opened to take unclaimed remains from the former Devonshire Street Cemetery.
+Sydney’s eastern suburbs saw two significant additions to their memorial landscape.
+Land was dedicated for Botany Cemetery, while Bunnerong Cemetery was established to take in unclaimed remains from the recently closed Devonshire Street Cemetery.

 1890